mixpanel/docs/pages/docs/other-bits/data-pipelines/schematized-export-pipeline.md

 Examples of how to do this are available for [BigQuery](/docs/other-bits/data-pipelines/mixpanel-bigquery-export-design#querying-the-identity-mapping-table)  and [Snowflake](/docs/other-bits/data-pipelines/mixpanel-snowflake-export#querying-the-identity-mapping-table).

 ## Service Level Agreement
-Mixpanel has the following policy for data latency:

-1. Mixpanel adds 24 hours of end to end latency from when the data is exported from Mixpanel until the data reaches the data warehouse.
+The policy for latency on exported events is 24 hours end to end, plus an additional 24 hours for late-arriving data.

-2. Mixpanel adds an additional 24 hours for data that reaches the pipeline, or Mixpanel servers at ingestion, late.
-Mixpanel defines late data as any data point or user profile update that reaches Mixpanel servers later than two hours after the end of export window.
+**Note**: Mixpanel defines late data as any data point or user profile update that reaches Mixpanel servers later than two hours after the end of the export window.
+Late-arriving event data is only exported for pipelines with sync enabled.

+For hourly pipelines, data that arrived on time would be exported in up to 24 hours from the time that Mixpanel ingests the data.
+For daily pipelines, the 24 hours would be counted from the start of the next calendar day in project time (ex: data ingested on Jan 1st is scheduled to be imported starting Jan 2nd at midnight and before midnight on Jan 3rd).

+Data that arrived late is exported during a sync process daily (if sync is enabled), the next day after the data is ingested.
+As an example, data for Jan 1st that arrived on Jan 3rd (a couple of days late) would be exported/synced in the sync run from Jan 4th.

 ## Data Sync
 Event data stored in Mixpanel’s datastore and event data in the data warehouse can fall out of sync.